skpk24/ofbiz-central-login/Readme.txt

 If you are curious as to what files I added/changed on Ofbiz, please see below:
 =======================================================================================================
 Folders Added:
-Welcome app - I used "./ant create-component" to make the welcome app in the hot-deploy folder. ofbiz/themes/webapp/tomahawk/css/font-awesome - Downloaded from font awesome website.
+ofbiz/hot-deploy/welcome - I used "./ant create-component" to make the welcome app in the hot-deploy folder. ofbiz/themes/webapp/tomahawk/css/font-awesome - Downloaded from font awesome website.

 Files Added: